 A study of how American religions have shaped public life for centuries.
-This course analyzes the impact of the rise of democracy during the colonial and Independence periods, the emergence of American voluntarism during the early Republic and antebellum years, the nineteenth-century growth of nonprofit organizations, the evolution of civic participations in the twentieth century, and the presence of contemporaryâ€"and often multi-religious--forms of service at the dawn of the twenty first century.
-Meanwhile, students discover their own voice as emerging participants, servants and leaders in public lifeâ€"all the while reflecting on issues of race, economics, gender and sexuality.
-REL-340 Cosmology of the Body Exploration of the religious, symbolic, and magical dimensions of cross-cultural concepts of the human body.
-Course surveys religious attitudes toward such topics as resurrection, reincarnation, mutilation, cannibalism, fasting and body decoration.
-Not offered every year REL-353 Sex and Gender in Early Christianity A seminar on the construction of sexuality and gender in early Christianity.
+This course analyzes the impact of the rise of democracy during the colonial and Independence periods, the emergence of American voluntarism during the early Republic and antebellum years, the nineteenth-century growth of nonprofit organizations, the evolution of civic participations in the twentieth century, and the presence of contemporary-and often multi-religious-forms of service at the dawn of the twenty first century.
+Meanwhile, students discover their own voice as emerging participants, servants and leaders in public life-all the while reflecting on issues of race, economics, gender and sexuality.
+REL-353 Sex and Gender in Early Christianity A seminar on the construction of sexuality and gender in early Christianity.
 Given the radical nature of early Christianity, this seminar will explore the way that early Christian traditions influenced and reshaped ideas of sexuality in the Late Antique Mediterranean.
 The seminar will address multiple varieties of early Christianity and their teachings on gender, sex, the body, and the family.
 REL-358 Islam in South Asia Examines Islam in its diverse forms within South Asia-a region that is home to more Muslims than any other region of the world.
 The course explores various individual and collective expressions of Muslim belief and practice (Sunni, Shi'i, and Sufi) from our earliest records to the present day.
 Attention will be given to the historical development of Islam in the region, religio-political movements, popular ritual and devotion, and Islamic mysticism through the study of religious and historical texts, biographies, visual art, and novels.
-Prerequisite: one course in Islam or South Asian Religions, or permission of the instructor.
+Prerequisite: REL 270 or HIST 208 or permission of the instructor.
 REL-360 Religious Diversity and Conflict in South Asia This course examines the critical issue of inter-religious conflict and cooperation in India, Pakistan, Nepal and Sri Lanka by examining moments of contact between the region's various religious traditions, particularly Hinduism, Islam, and Sikhism.
 Gives particular attention to historical and contemporary representations of conflict and cooperation, the religious dimensions of conflict and cooperation, and the ways in which religion is intertwined with political, social and cultural dimensions of these phenomena.
 Back to the top of course listing REL-450 Individualized Study-Tutorial Individualized tutorial counting toward the minimum requirements in a major or minor, graded A-F REL-452 Individualized Study-Tutorial Individualized tutorial not counting in the minimum requirements in a major or minor, graded A-F REL-460 Individualized Study-Research Senior Project must be approved by department.